Non-linear anomalous Edelstein response at altermagnetic interfaces: Altermagnetic Rashba model

 where $\hat{\sigma}_i$ is the Pauli matrix in the direction $\hat{i}$, $\alpha$ is the RSOC interaction, $\gamma$ is the altermagnetic $d$-wave coupling with symmetry $[C_2||C_{4z}]$~\cite{smejkal2022beyond}, $\mu$ is the chemical potential, and $\hbar$ is set to unity.
 The resulting bands and their spin-texture for given chemical potential are illustrated in Fig.~\ref{fig:spin_density_rashba}(a,b).
 Note that the chirality of the resulting non-coplanar spin texture is determined by $\mathrm{sgn}(\gamma\alpha)$.
+To maintain contact with real materials, we choose the numerical values of the altermagnetic coupling $\gamma$ and the effective mass $m$ by explicitly comparing our $\bf k\cdot p$ model with the local band structure close to the $\Gamma$ point of a RuO$_2$ bilayer.
+Details of ab-initio calculation and band-structure fitting are given in the Appendix~\ref{app:fit}.
+We use $m=0.152$~eV$^{-1}$~\AA$^{-2}$ and $\gamma=1.881$~eV~\AA$^{2}$.
+While the magnetic nature of RuO$_2$ is a debated question~\cite{lin2024observation, liu2024absence,jeong2024altermagnetic,kiefer2024crystal,wenzel2024fermi}, thin films of RuO$_2$~\cite{brahimi2024confinement,song2024spin,guod2024direct,kobayashi2024detection,Fedchenko_2024} have been characterized as $d$-wave altermagnets.
+Here, we consider this system just as a representative $d$-wave altermagnetic model , in which both the band filling and the effective RSOC can, in principle, be tuned via gating.